Wage Rigidity and Retirement in Optimal Portfolio Choice: Assumptions and problem statement

-\begin{remark} The parameter $\beta$ represents the effective discount rate for labor income (see e.g., [15]).
-Observe that here we do not need to assume anything about $\beta$, differently from what is done in \cite[Hypothesis 2.4-(i)]{BGP}.
-The reason is that we do not need to deal with the long run behaviour of labor income, as the retirement is finite; see also Remark \ref{rm:lesshpforconstraint}.
+Our problem is then to maximize the functional given in \eqref{OBJECTIVE_FUNCTION} over all controls in $\Pi\left(w,x\right)$.
+Let us now introduce the effective discount rate for labor income (e.g., \cite{DYBVIG_LIU_JET_2010}), which is assumed to be positive: Consider also the following assumption, which is the analog of Merton's condition for the maximization problem to be well-posed and will be recalled explicitly whenever needed: \begin{hypo} The model parameters satisfy the inequality $\rho + \delta -(1-\gamma) (r + \delta +\frac{\kappa^\top \kappa}{2\gamma }) >0$. \end{hypo}

-On the other hand, Hypothesis \ref{hp:betarho} is required to ensure that the value function is finite, and is the same as in \cite[Hypothesis 2.4-(ii)]{BGP} since it depends only on the target functional and on the equations of the wealth.
-See Remark \ref{rm:newsec5} for further discussion.
+\begin{rem} In paper \cite{BGP}, a transversality condition is required on account of the infinite horizon problem; this imposes an additional restriction on $\beta$, see \cite[Hypothesis 2.4-(i)]{BGP} and Remark~\ref{rm:lesshpforconstraint} further below.
+Hypothesis~\ref{hp:betarho}, on the other hand, is required here to ensure that the value function is finite and coincides with \cite[Hypothesis 2.4-(ii)]{BGP}, as it depends only on the target functional and the wealth equations; see Remark \ref{rm:newsec5} for further discussion. \end{rem}

-Finally note that here we do not need to assume positivity of the data. \end{remark}